markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 ![log loss](/assets/logloss.gif)

-where
+where:
-y_ij, indicates whether sample i belongs to class j or not p_ij, indicates the probability of sample i belonging to class j
+- y_ij indicates whether sample i belongs to class j or not
+- p_ij indicates the probability of sample i belonging to class j

 In the context of the problem at hand, it pushes the model towards the right money spent prediction per offer/channel.